 Tank filters work in different ways, each working in a specialized way of filtration.
 There are three main filtration types: chemical, biological, and mechanical filtration.

-Basically the leftover food, the dead, together with the waste products created by your fishes and plants (and other invertebrates, if you have any) are broken down into ammonia by the beneficial bacteria and fungi.
-As ammonia is highly toxic to all that is living inside the tank, through biological filtration it is converted into nitrites thanks to the bacteria known as Nitrosomonas.
-After converting ammonia to the less harmful nitrites, other bacteria start the filtering again.
-Now, nitrites are truthfully less harmful than ammonia, but still in small concentrations it can be harmful for your tank.
-This time, the bacteria are converting the nitrites into the almost harmless nitrates.
-At low levels, these nitrates will not damage the quality of life in the tank, however it allows for algae build-up.
+Basically, the leftover food, the dead, together with the waste products created by your fishes and plants (and other invertebrates, if you have any) are broken down into ammonia by the beneficial bacteria and fungi.
+As ammonia is highly toxic to all that is living inside the tank, through biological filtration, it is converted into nitrites thanks to the bacteria known as Nitrosomonas.
+After converting ammonia to the less harmful nitrites, other bacteria start filtering again.
+Now, nitrites are truthfully less harmful than ammonia, but still, in small concentrations, it can be harmful for your tank.
+This time, the bacteria convert the nitrites into almost harmless nitrates.
+At low levels, these nitrates will not damage the quality of life in the tank.
+However, it allows for algae build-up.

-When it comes to mechanical filtration, it is more of a ‘physical’ clean-up unlike the biological filtration.
-In mechanical filtration, water is forced to go through a filter media with the use of air siphon.
-As the floating debris of leftover feeds, fish corpses, plant byproducts are collected on the filter media, the tank becomes visibly cleaner.
-Of course, filter media types differ in sizes, and therefore the results differ when using different kinds.
+When it comes to mechanical filtration is more of a ‘physical’ clean-up, unlike biological filtration.
+In mechanical filtration, water is forced to go through a filter media with the use of an air siphon.
+As the floating debris of leftover feeds, fish corpses and plant byproducts are collected on the filter media, the tank becomes visibly cleaner.
+Of course, filter media types differ in size, and therefore the results differ when using different kinds.
 The smaller, finer media are used when trying to clean up the smaller wastes.
 However, they also clog up faster.
-This is where owners utilize the use of bigger media, in order to catch the bigger wastes before they are able to clog the smaller media as well.
+This is where owners utilize the use of bigger media in order to catch the bigger wastes before they are able to clog the smaller media as well.

 The third type of filtration, chemical filtration, happens as unwanted compounds and toxic elements are removed from the tank water through the use of chemical filters and aquarium chemicals.
 As today’s science creates paths for advancement, it enabled fish enthusiasts to push collecting to the modern era through the utilization of aquarium chemicals.
-Chemical filtration helps owners improve the quality of the tank’s water and at the same time greatly affect the water’s chemistry so that the frequency of the tank’s water change is reduced.
+Chemical filtration helps owners improve the quality of the tank’s water and, at the same time, greatly affects the water’s chemistry so that the frequency of the tank’s water change is reduced.
 All just by the use of chemical media, resins, and formulas.

 What Are The Different Types Of 20 Gallon Filters?